damachine/coolerdash/README.md

 ```

 ## ⚙️ Configuration

-There is no configuration needed.
-CoolerDash is pre-configured to use the default mode.
+> **The following settings were tested with an NZXT Kraken 2023.**
+> CoolerDash should work with any LCD device supported by CoolerControl (NZXT, Asus, etc.).
+> **Note:**

+---

-> **Runtime configuration:** All settings are managed exclusively via `/etc/coolerdash/config.ini`.
-After editing the config file, restart the service with `sudo systemctl restart coolerdash.service` to apply your changes.
+> **Runtime configuration:** All settings are managed in `/opt/coolerdash/config.ini`.
+> After editing the config file, restart the service with `sudo systemctl restart coolerdash.service` to apply your changes.
 >
-> **If `/etc/coolerdash/config.ini` does not exist, CoolerDash will use built-in defaults.**
+> **If `/opt/coolerdash/config.ini` does not exist, CoolerDash will use built-in defaults.**

 ### Important customizable values

-All relevant configuration options (display, thresholds, colors, paths, daemon settings) are set in `/etc/coolerdash/config.ini`.
-Edit this file to customize CoolerDash to your needs.
-No changes to source files are required.
+All relevant configuration options (display, thresholds, colors, paths, daemon and many more settings) are set in `/opt/coolerdash/config.ini`.
 > **Tip:** Edit `/etc/coolerdash/config.ini` to change the look, update interval, thresholds, or LCD behavior to your needs.

+## 🔍 Troubleshooting

+### Common Issues

+- **"Device not found"**: LCD not configured in CoolerControl → Use CoolerControl GUI → set LCD mode to `Image/gif`
+- **"Connection refused"**: CoolerControl daemon not running → `sudo systemctl start coolercontrold`
+- **"Connection problem"**: No devices found or wrong device UID → Check CoolerControl configuration and LCD connection → Verify with `curl http://localhost:11987/devices | jq`
+-

-**For troubleshooting**, you can manually check devices:
+**Troubleshooting: Verify connection**, you can manually check devices are detected right:
 ```bash
 # Start CoolerControl (if not running)
 sudo systemctl start coolercontrold